 \subsection{Federated Power Method under Partial Participation Protocol}

-Full participation is not realistic.
-The central server can not collect all local devices' output in real-world applications that suffer from the so-called straggler's effect or autonomous effect.
-Instead, the server could collect the first $K\ (K\leq m)$ responded devices within a certain time range, where the $K$ devices are not necessarily different.
-Let $\mathcal S_t\ (|\mathcal S_t|=K)$ be the set of the local devices' indices in the $t$-th ({$t\in \mathcal I^p_T$}) iteration.
-Specifically, we consider the following two sampling and aggregating schemes, which have been also used in \citet{li2020convergence,mcmahan2017communication}, among others.
+To address the limitation of the full participation protocol in accounting for stragglers, we introduce a partial participation protocol.
+In this protocol, during each communication round, the server collects the outputs from the first $K$ (where $K \leq m$) local machines that respond.
+Once the server has collected $K$ outputs, it stops waiting for the remaining machines.
+The local machines that do not respond within the given round are referred to as "stragglers" for that particular iteration.
+We denote $\mathcal{S}_t$ (where $|\mathcal{S}_t|=K$) as the set of indices corresponding to the local machines participating in the $t$-th iteration (when $t \in \mathcal{I}_T^p$).
+To model this behavior, we employ the following sampling and aggregation schemes, which have also been utilized in prior works such as \citet{li2020federated}.

 \begin{sche} The server generates $\mathcal S_t$ by {i.i.d.} sampling with replacement from $\{1,\dots,m\}$ for $K$ times.
-Specifically, index $i$ is selected with probability $p_i$ (i.e., the proportion of the number of samples in local d $i$ over all the samples), and the elements in $\mathcal S_t$ may occur more than once.
-In this scheme, the aggregation strategy (before noise addition) is designed as \end{sche}
+Specifically, index $i$ is selected with probability $\frac{1}{m}$, and the elements in $\mathcal S_t$ may occur more than once.
+The server then aggregates according to \end{sche}

-Such an aggregation policy could ensure that the partial participation protocol agrees with the full participation protocol in expectation.
+Such an aggregation policy ensures that the partial participation protocol agrees with the full participation protocol in expectation.
 Indeed, considering only the randomness that comes from $\mathcal S_t$, we observe that

-\begin{sche} The server generates $\mathcal S_t$ by uniformly sampling without replacement from $\{1,\dots,m\}$ for $K$ times.
-Hence each index is selected with probability $\frac{1}{m}$ for each time and selected in the final set with probability $\frac{K}{m}$, and each element in $\mathcal S_t$ occurs once.
-In such a scheme, we aggregate according to